Ray structures on Teichm\"uller Space: Introduction

 \subsubsection{Harmonic map dual rays and Teichm\"uller rays}

-Informally, these results we just presented assert that if we look at a family of harmonic map rays $\HR_{X_s,Y}$ through a hyperbolic structure $Y$ and then degenerate the domains $X_s$ appropriately, say along a \tec ray or (better) a harmonic map dual ray, then the rays limit on a Thurston geodesic.
+Informally, these results we just presented assert that if we look at a family of harmonic map rays $\HR_{X_s,Y}$ through a hyperbolic structure $Y$ and then degenerate the domains $X_s$ appropriately, say along a harmonic map dual ray, then the rays limit on a Thurston geodesic.

-It is natural to ask, what happens to limits of harmonic map rays if we degenerate in the other direction, say by letting the target surface, now $Y_s$, tend to infinity?
+It is natural to ask, what happens to the limits of harmonic map rays if we degenerate in the other direction, say by letting the target surface, now $Y_s$, tend to infinity?
 We should expect some object to emerge that is defined in terms of the complex structure $X$.
 Roughly, the answer is that the relevant rays converge to \tec geodesics through $X$.
 More formally, the rays through $X$ to focus on are the \enquote{harmonic map dual rays} defined in Subsection~\ref{subsec:fourrays}.
 We then show that if we degenerate appropriately, this time letting the target $Y_s$ degenerate along a harmonic map ray, then the harmonic map dual rays through $X$ increasingly approximate \tec geodesics.

 Precisely, fix a complex structure $X\in \T(S)$.
 Let $\Phi$ be a holomorphic quadratic differential on $X$.
 Let $Y_s:=\HR_{X,\Phi}(s)$; we will be degenerating the harmonic map dual rays defined by $X$ and $Y_s$.